deckhouse/deckhouse/modules/600-namespace-configurator/docs/README.md

 This module allows to assign annotations and labels to namespaces automatically.

-It facilitates to enable new namespaces to monitoring system by adding `extended-monitoring.flant.com/enabled=true` annotation.
+It facilitates to enable new namespaces to monitoring system by adding `extended-monitoring.deckhouse.io/enabled=true` label.

 ### How does it work?